 As told by Frank Twum-Barimah.

-I was already working in a humanitarian role, in West Africa with World Vision, when I first heard of the Humanitarian Leadership Program (HLP).
+I was already working in a humanitarian role, in West Africa with World Vision, when I first heard of the Graduate Certificate of Humanitarian Leadership (formerly the Humanitarian Leadership Program [HLP]).

 I knew immediately that it was the program I needed to sharpen my leadership skills and remain relevant in the humanitarian space.

-What the Humanitarian Leadership Program was really like
+What the Graduate Certificate of Humanitarian Leadership was really like

-The HLP isn’t your typical course.
+The Graduate Certificate of Humanitarian Leadership (GCHL) isn’t your typical course.
 You actually become immersed in the process of what you’ll be doing in your career.

 As well as the theoretical work, there were simulation exercises.
 These placed us into real life situations, led by guests who shared insights from their day-to-day experiences in the field.